 4. Requires an entry method.
 Many of the scams ask you to complete a survey, or share with a specific number of friends in order to receive a free ticket.
 While an official Alaska contest may offer you the opportunity to share once for a bonus entry, you will not be asked to share with 15 of your friends.

 From time to time, other companies and nonprofit organizations may purchase or use donated airline tickets to run promotions that may be legitimate but are not affiliated with Alaska Airlines.
 When in doubt, reach out to the company to confirm before entering any personal information.

 Even in these instances, these partners would still be required to use current branding, links to alaskaair.com and cite the official rules.

 Still not sure if a contest is fake or real?

-Send a private message to Alaska’s Facebook page or send a direct message on Twitter with a link to the contest.
-Alaska’s Social Care team is listening 24/7 and will help verify whether the contest is real and safe for you to enter.
+Send a private message or leave a comment on Alaska’s Facebook wall or send a direct message on Twitter with a screenshot of the contest.
+Alaska’s social care team is listening 24/7 and will help verify whether the contest is real and safe for you to enter.

 If you do see a fake promotion making the rounds, please let Alaska know immediately, report the content as spam and let others know who are sharing the content.
 As soon as Alaska is notified of a scam promotion, the social media and legal teams work to shut it down.
 Sometimes it can take days or weeks to shut them down, but Alaska is working hard behind the scenes to remove them.